eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ### How it works

-**Prerequisites**: a deep-learning trained model (or more) exists with the corresponding necessary configuration for it to run on the Triton Server without ecryption.
+**Prerequisites**: a deep-learning trained model (or more) exists with the corresponding necessary configuration for running on the Triton Server without encryption.
 A folder containing the required files (model, configuration etc) has been tested on a Triton Server.

-**Restriction**: if Model Encryption is used, the following restrictions apply:
+**Restrictions**: if model encryption is used, the following restrictions apply:
   - all models in the folder containing the encrypted models *must* be encrypted
   - all models *must* be encrypted with OpenPGP-compliant AES 256 cipher algorithm
   - all models *must* be encrypted with the same password